polkadot-developers/polkadot-docs/polkadot-protocol/basics/interoperability.md

 ### Cross-Consensus Messaging (XCM): The Backbone of Communication

-Polkadot’s Cross-Consensus Messaging (XCM) is the standard framework for interaction between parachains, relay chains, and, eventually, external blockchains.
-XCM provides a trustless, secure protocol for exchanging assets, sharing data, and executing cross-chain operations.
+Polkadot's Cross-Consensus Messaging (XCM) is the standard framework for interaction between parachains, relay chains, and, eventually, external blockchains.
+XCM provides a trustless, secure messaging format for exchanging assets, sharing data, and executing cross-chain operations.

 Through XCM, decentralized applications can: